-The Kuentz-Bas families served as a true ambassador of Alsace winemaking in France and around the world.
+The Kuentz-Bas family served as a true ambassador of Alsatian winemaking in France and around the world.
 The estate experienced significant growth, and brilliantly recovered from the devastating world war II while preparing ist bright future.

-The prosperous estate increased the size of its cellar, and acquired a new bottling chain.
-In 1954, the estate owns 12 hectares of vines exclusively on steep hills, and continues to build its brand around the world until 2003.
+The prosperous estate expanded the size of its cellar, and acquired a new bottling chain.
+In 1954, the estate owned 12 hectares of vines exclusively grown on the steep hills, and continued to build its brand around the world until 2003.

 KUENTZ-BAS, located in Husseren-les-Châteaux, the highest village on the alsatian wine road, is on the foothills of the « Trois Châteaux » of Eguisheim, about 8 km south of Colmar.
-Kuentz-Bas ambitions are to actively contribute to the cultural and gastronomic excellence of Alsace, which have the most "Michelin starred restaurants" in France.
-It wasn't until 2004 that Jean-Baptiste ADAM, prestigious name in alsatian viticulture decided to give a second breath to the estate.
-Samuel Tottoli joined the the domain the same year.
+Kuentz-Bas ambitions are to actively contribute to the cultural and gastronomical excellence of Alsace, which has the most "Michelin starred" restaurants in France.
+It wasn't until 2004 that Jean-Baptiste ADAM, prestigious name in alsatian viticulture decided to give a second chance to the estate.
+Samuel Tottoli joined the estate the same year.

-July 2017 : Olivier Raffin, successor of Samuel Tottoli, took over as the managing director.
+July 2017 : Olivier Raffin, successor of Samuel Tottoli, took over as managing director.

-The agreement with the domain Jean-Baptiste ADAM, sealed in History of Ammerschwihr, opened new opportunities for both family estates, both sharing a rich historic past as "Gastronomic Winemakers".
-They combined their resources and "savoir-faire" to give more strength to their passion.
-Lead by Jean-Baptiste Adam, both estates sart and adopt biodynamic viticulture methods in 2004 to better respect their identities and nature, in aim for a greater quality.
-This commitment was made to bring back the generosity and the true identity of terroir such as the "Grand Cru Eichberg" and "Grand Cru Pfersigberg".
-The wines are, depending on the selection, either vinified in century old oak wooden casks allowing perfect micro oxidation, or in stainless steel tanks preserving the fruit aromas.
+The agreement with Domaine Jean-Baptiste ADAM, anchored in the history of Ammerschwihr, opened new opportunities for both family estates, both sharing a rich historic past as "Gastronomic Winemakers".
+They combined their resources and "know-how" to give more strength to their passion.
+Lead by Jean-Baptiste Adam, both estates started to adopt biodynamic viticulture methods in 2004 to better respect their identities and nature, aiming for a higher quality.
+This commitment brought back the generosity and the true identity of the terroirs, such as the "Grand Cru Eichberg" and the "Grand Cru Pfersigberg".
+The wines are, depending on the selection, either vinified in hundred year old oak casks, allowing perfect micro oxidation, or in stainless steel tanks to preserve the fruit aromas.